How to Build a Form Builder as a Solo Developer

 Overcomplicating the builder.
 The visual editor can become a black hole of complexity.
 Set strict limits on what v1 supports.
 No conditional logic, no calculations, no multi-page forms in the first release.
 Get the basic builder working perfectly, then add complexity incrementally.

 Building your own drag-and-drop from scratch.
 Don't.
-Use dnd-kit, react-beautiful-dnd, or sortablejs.
+Use dnd-kit or SortableJS.
 Drag and drop is one of those things that seems simple and then takes three months to get right with keyboard accessibility, touch support, and edge cases.
+One thing to know if you read older tutorials.
+The popular react-beautiful-dnd package is now deprecated by Atlassian and its repository is archived on GitHub, so do not start a new build on it.
+The community-maintained fork @hello-pangea/dnd (currently 18.0.1, about 2.2 million weekly downloads) is the drop-in successor if you specifically want that API.
+For a greenfield builder, dnd-kit is the cleaner long-term bet.

 Ignoring mobile.
 Forms get filled out on phones.
 A lot.
 Your form renderer must be mobile-first.
 But your builder doesn't have to be.
 Most people create forms on desktop.
 Optimize accordingly.